Anerkiki/pokemon-island-resort/README.md

 | :---: | :---: |
 | ![Rooms Page Wireframe - large screens](assets/images/readme/wireframes/wireframe-large-rooms-page.png) | ![Rooms Page Wireframe - small screens](assets/images/readme/wireframes/wireframe-small-rooms-page.png) |
 </details>

+**Changes I made to this page**

+Later, I decided to change the name of this page from 'Rooms' to 'Suites', as I felt having apartments and chalets, etc. would give a more luxurious feel than simply having rooms to book.

+I also decided to simplify this page to keep the images inside the boxes at both screen sizes, instead of popping out to be at the side, like I have in my Home and Classes pages, as I was only using 1 image per room, so it worked better at all screen sizes.

+**Changes to both this page and the Classes Page**

+I decided to change the titles in the Rooms and Classes pages, instead of having both a page title in the navbar and on the main page to the navbar page title only showing at smaller screens, and switching to a larger title bubble at larger screens, so that the titles weren't duplicated and made best use of the available screen space.

+### Classes Page

 <details>
 <summary>Click for wireframe images of Classes Page</summary>